Quickstart: Run your first Resource Graph query using Azure Resource Graph Explorer

-Counts and charts in the above example dashboard screenshots will vary depending on your Azure environment.
+Counts and charts in the above example dashboard screenshots vary depending on your Azure environment.

 Select and download the sample dashboard you want to evaluate.

-In Azure portal, select Dashboard from the left pane.
+In the Azure portal, select Dashboard from the left pane.

 Select Upload, then locate and select the downloaded sample dashboard file.
 Then select Open.